Download as PDF

 Article 2: Offers and prices

-1. The Supplier shall clearly state the following in his offer:
+1. The Supplier shall clearly state the following in its Offer:

-a. the specifications, numbers, quantities, delivery terms and prices that apply to the offer;
+1. the specifications, numbers, quantities, delivery terms and prices that apply to the Offer;

-e. its term of validity.
-If no term is stated, the offer is deemed to be valid for at least 1 (one) month after its date.
-Within this term, the offer cannot be revoked.
+5. its term of validity.
+If no term is stated, the Offer is deemed to be valid for at least 1 (one) month after its date.
+Within this term, the Offer cannot be revoked.

-2. Prices are fixed, unless parties explicitly agree otherwise in writing in the form of a purchase order with an official PO-number.
-Additional costs which have not been explicitly accepted in writing by User prior to delivery are not eligible for payment.
+2. Prices offered are fixed and all-inclusive, unless Parties explicitly agree otherwise in writing in the form of an Order issued by the User with an official PO-number.
+Additional costs which have not been explicitly accepted in writing by the User prior to delivery are not eligible for payment.

-3. Samples, models, specimens and documents displayed or provided by the Supplier as well as dimensions, weights, colours, features, capacities included or stated in the offer and any other specifications and descriptions shall be as accurate as possible.
-The User can rely on it that the items to be delivered correspond with these samples etc.
+3. Samples, models, specimens and Documents (hereinafter to be referred to as: “the Samples”) displayed or provided by the Supplier as well as dimensions, weights, colours, features, capacities included or stated in the Offer and any other specifications and descriptions (hereinafter to be referred to as: “Supplier’s Specification”) shall be accurate and complete.
+The User can rely on it that the Items to be delivered correspond with the Samples and the Supplier’s Specification.

-4. The User may keep the samples etc. referred to in the previous paragraph, unless parties agree otherwise.
+4. The User may keep the Samples referred to in the previous paragraph, unless Parties agree otherwise in writing.

 Article 3: Establishing agreements

-3. If the User places an order with the Supplier without a prior offer, he may withdraw this order, if the User has not received a written order confirmation from the Supplier within 2 weeks after the order was placed.
-If this confirmation should differ from the original order, the User shall only be bound to it after the User has agreed to the difference(s) in writing.
+b. acceptance in writing by the Supplier of the prevailing Order of the User.
+If this confirmation should differ from the Order, the User shall only be bound to it after the User has agreed to the difference(s) in writing, and/or

-5. The Supplier is not entitled to assign the performance of the agreement or any part thereof to third parties, or to cede or pledge to third parties any rights or claims that the Supplier may have against User under agreement, without the written consent of User.
+4. The Supplier is not entitled to assign the performance of the Agreement or any part thereof to third parties, or to cede or pledge to third parties any rights or claims that the Supplier may have against the User under the Agreement, without the written consent of the User.

 Article 4: Changes

-1. Until delivery of the ordered items has taken place, the User may change the content and/or scope of its order at no cost in consultation with the Supplier.
+1. Until delivery of the ordered Items has taken place, the User may change the content and/or scope of its Order at no (additional) cost.

-2. If a change requested by the User should have consequences for the agreed price and/or delivery term, the Supplier shall inform him of this in writing within 5 working days after notification of the requested change.
-If parties fail to reach an agreement about the new price and/or delivery term, the User may terminate the agreement, in full or in part, with immediate effect by means of a written statement to the Supplier without being obliged to pay for any damage, costs or interest.
+2. If a change requested by the User should have consequences for the agreed price and/or delivery term, the Supplier shall inform the User of this in writing within five (5) working days after notification of the requested change, yet no later than one (1) day prior to the initial agreed delivery day, unless such is deemed unreasonably.
+If Parties fail to reach an Agreement about the new price and/or delivery term, the User may terminate the Agreement, in full or in part, with immediate effect by means of a written statement to the Supplier without being obliged to pay for any damage, costs or interest.

-3. If the Supplier is not able to supply the ordered items – for example because they are no longer included in its range – and is only able to offer a more expensive alternative, the User is entitled to delivery of this alternative at the price of the originally ordered items.
-If the Supplier does not agree to this or is not able to supply alternative items, the User may terminate the agreement, in full or in part, with immediate effect by means of a written statement to the Supplier.
+3. If the Supplier is not able to supply the ordered Items – for example because they are no longer included in its range – and is only able to offer a more expensive alternative, the User is entitled to the delivery of this alternative at the price of the originally ordered Items.
+If the Supplier does not agree to this or is not able to supply alternative Items, the User may terminate the Agreement, in full or in part, with immediate effect by means of a written statement to the Supplier.
 The Supplier shall pay compensation for any loss the User may incur.